Vincent-Talen/Project-Machine-Learning/README.md

 The publicly available data set was downloaded and placed in the data directory for easy access, these are the `wdbc.data` and `wdbc.names` files.
 Because the data file does not have a header line, a codebook was created to use in tandem with the data, enabling to easily set column names, graph titles or axis labels.
 The `algorithms_performance.csv` contains the performance data, such as speed, accuracy and the confusion matrix, of all tested and tried out algorithms.

-### / report_dependencies
+### / src
+The `src` directory houses the `scripts` and `report_subfiles` sub-directories where files are placed so the repository is uncluttered.
-To keep the report text file itself as clean as possible, everything other than the actual article text is placed in a sub-directory in separate files.
+- `/report_subfiles`: To keep the report text file itself as clean as possible, everything other than the actual article text is split up in separate files and these are located in the sub-directory `report_subfiles`.
 This way all the formatting and code does not clutter the text and makes it easier to find everything.
+- `/scripts`: The same principle is used for all `.R` functions and scripts used in this project, these will be put in the `scripts` directory.

 ## Installation